tModLoader/tModLoader/MigrationGuide_1.4.5.md

 ### Classes
 * ⚙️: `Player.RandomTeleportationAttemptSettings` is now `Utils.RandomTeleportationAttemptSettings`.
 Modder will need to populate all relevant new fields (`teleporteeSize,  `teleporteeVelocity`, `teleporteeGravityDirection`).

+### Localization
+* 💀: `<left>` and `<right>` strings that automatically localized into "Left Click" and "Right Click" have been removed.
+  * Replace all `<left>` with `{InputTrigger_UseOrAttack}`.
+  * Replace `<right>` with one of these three options:
+    * `{InputTrigger_ToggleOrOpen}` Used by items that have right click functionality in the inventory.
+Example: Grab bags and items that transform into other items.
+	  * `{$CommonItemTooltip.RightClickToOpen}` can still be used for "Right Click to open".
+	* `{InputTrigger_InteractWithTile}` Used by things that have right click functionality with tiles or the world.
+Example: Placing items into a tile or right click alternate fire weapons.
+	* `{InputTrigger_InteractWithTileUI}` Used by the crafting window to tell you can right click it to switch between the classic and modern styles.
+  * These changes are to better support gamepad hint text and interactions.
+Also consider testing all items in your mod with right click interactions with a gamepad.
+You may need to add `ItemID.Sets.OpenableBag` or `ItemID.Sets.HasRightFire` if the gamepad instructions are missing or incorrect.

 ## tModLoader changes

 All classes are in the `Terraria.ModLoader` or `Terraria` namespaces unless otherwise indicated.